maribickpostanes/Displaying-Well-Log-Parameters--Plots-and-Animations/README.md

 # Displaying Well Log Parameters using Python
-A sample python code script that calculates the openhole volume of a wellbore between 100-150 meters from a LAS file.
-It uses 'lasio' to read the data, creates a caliper curve, and calculates volume using the bit size.
-It then plots the data with informative track titles, colors, and well information.
-Hence, it calculates the openhole volume and displays the plot.
+A sample Python script that calculates the openhole volume of a wellbore from 100 to 150 meters using a LAS file.
+The script uses lasio to parse the data, computes the volume using caliper and bit size curves, and generates a clearly labeled, multi-track plot of the results.
 ### Well Log Parameters Static Plot (Caliper, Calculated Openhole Volume and Gamma Ray)
 <img width="7200" height="9000" alt="Openhole Volume Calculation" src="https://github.com/user-attachments/assets/424c2104-4a30-47d6-89da-34d4af70d448" />